 Executive summary

-• The annual inflation rate increased to 5.4% from 3.8% recorded during the same period last year.
+- The annual inflation rate increased to 6.8% for July 2022 from 4.0% recorded during the same period last year.
 See figure 1

-• The main drivers of an increase in the annual inflation rate were transport, hotels, cafes and restaurants, clothing and footwear and furnishings, household equipment, and routine maintenance of the house.
+- The main drivers of an increase in the annual inflation rate were transport, hotels, cafes and restaurants, clothing and footwear, recreation and culture, alcoholic beverages, and tobacco.
+See figure 2

 Analysis

-• Furnishings, household equipment, and routine maintenance of the house recorded an increase in the annual inflation rate of 3% as a consequence of an increase in the price levels of goods and services for routine household maintenance
+- Clothing and footwear recorded an increase in the annual inflation rate of 0.3% from -3.0%.
+This came as a consequence of an increase in the price levels of dry-cleaning services and repair of footwear.

 Figure 1: Annual Inflation rate